-In a 12 week, double-blind, placebo-controlled study, 60 women drank either a beverage with green tea polyphenols (1402 mg total catechins per day) or a similar tea without catechins.
+In a 12 week study, 60 women drank either a beverage with green tea polyphenols (1402 mg total catechins per day) or a similar tea without catechins.
 When exposed to UV light, skin redness decreased significantly in the intervention group by 25% after 6 and 12 weeks, compared to those on placebo.
 Skin elasticity, roughness, scaling, density, hydration and overall skin quality also improved.

 In the study involving over 400 older people living in Greece, Australia and Sweden, those with a high tea consumption showed an astonishing 54% fewer signs of skin wrinkling than those with a low intake.

 If you don’t like drinking green tea, or find it keeps you awake, decaffeinated supplements are available.

 Oestrogen-like plant hormones found in edamame and other soy products, sweet potatoes and lentils boost collagen production, damp down inflammation and guard against the UV-mediated collagen degradation to help protect against wrinkles.

 In Japan, where soy is a dietary staple, intakes of isoflavones are 50mg to 100mg per day for both men and women, compared with typical western intakes of just 2mg to 5mg isoflavones per day, which may explain why Japanese women are renowned for their lovely skin and lack of significant wrinkles.